Giovanni Girolamo Kapsperger

-His nickname was "the German of the theorbo", deriving from his fame as a virtuoso of the theorbo and of the other instruments belonging to the lute family.
+He was nicknamed "the noble German" and "the German of the theorbo", referencing his ethnicity and fame as a virtuoso of the theorbo and of the other instruments belonging to the lute family.

 Life

 Nothing is known about Kapsberger's date and place of birth.
 His father Colonel Wilhelm (Guglielmo) von Kapsperger was a military official of the Imperial House of Austria, and may have settled in Venice, the city which may have been Kapsberger's birthplace.

 After 1605 Kapsberger moved to Rome, where he quickly attained a reputation as a brilliant virtuoso.
 He cultivated connections with various powerful individuals and organizations and organized "academies" in his house, which were counted among the "wonders of Rome".
 Around 1609 Kapsberger married Gerolima di Rossi, with whom he had at least three children.
 He started publishing his music at around the same time, with more than a dozen collections of music appearing during the next ten years.
 These included the celebrated Libro I d'intavolatura di lauto (1611), Kapsberger's only surviving collection of music for lute.

 In 1624 Kapsberger entered the service of Cardinal Francesco Barberini, where he worked with numerous important composers, such as Girolamo Frescobaldi and Stefano Landi, and poets which included Giulio Rospigliosi, the future Pope Clement IX.
 Kapsberger worked in Barberini's household until 1646.
 He died in 1651.